AlexeyKozhakin/lidar-visual-interface/TECHNICAL_REPORT.md

 ## Executive Summary

 The LiDAR Visual Interface is a comprehensive system designed for processing, analyzing, and visualizing LiDAR (Light Detection and Ranging) data with integrated machine learning capabilities for building segmentation and automated polygon generation.
 The system provides a complete pipeline from raw LAS files to GIS-ready vector outputs.
+The system consists of **two main applications**:

+1. **Polygon Generation Application** - Processes multiple LAS files to generate building polygons and contours
+2. **3D Multi-Class Segmentation Application** - Processes single LAS files for 3D multi-class segmentation and returns classified LAS files

 ## System Architecture

 ### Overview
-The system follows a modular architecture with distinct processing stages:
+The system follows a modular architecture with two distinct applications, each with their own processing stages:

+#### Polygon Generation Application
 1. **Data Preprocessing Module**
 2. **Feature Extraction Module**
 3. **Visualization Module**